-Along with the Department of Environment, Land, Water and Planning, the Ararat Rural City Council, Northern Grampians Shire Council and the Pyrenees Shire Council, we are investigating the feasibility of extending the Wimmera Mallee Pipeline to provide water to the farm gate in the region surrounding Ararat where groundwater and surface catchments are unreliable.
+Along with the Department of Environment, Land, Water and Planning, the Ararat Rural City Council, Northern Grampians Shire Council and the Pyrenees Shire Council, a business case has been developed to extend the Wimmera Mallee Pipeline to provide water to the farm gate in the region surrounding Ararat where groundwater and surface catchments are unreliable.

-If feasible, a pipeline extension will reach into agricultural areas where traditionally there has been reliable rainfall.
-With the prospect of an ongoing drier climate, agricultural productivity and growth could be enhanced in this region by the installation of a reticulated water delivery network.
+If sufficient funding is available for the project, a pipeline extension will reach into agricultural areas where traditionally there has been reliable rainfall.
+With the prospect of an ongoing drier climate, agricultural productivity and growth would be enhanced in this region by the installation of a reticulated water delivery network.

-A piped water supply could also provide ongoing water security for townships in the region as well as significant economic, social, recreational and environmental benefits to the region.
+A piped water supply would also provide ongoing water security for townships in the region as well as significant economic, social, recreational and environmental benefits to the region.